| Logwood Project:

 their land from the government but to become self-sufficient and productive

+members of society.
 The projects we are planning include export of crops and specialty products

 that grow well in the tropical climate: e.g. silkworms ("Peace Silk"),